 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t “re going to have to" make love alone.
+LESLIE: But you don’t “re going to have to” do it alone.

 END HOUR 1 TEXT

-( Copyright 2019 Squeaky Door Production, Inc. No segment of this record or audio folder is also available reproduced in any format without the express written authorization of Squeaky Door Production, Inc .)
+( Copyright 2019 Squeaky Door Productions, Inc. No segment of this record or audio document is also available reproduced in any format without the express written authorization of Squeaky Door Productions, Inc .)